s8t/MMR-Angel/index.md

 ### Cancellation and Termination

-* You must cancel Your account via [URL].
+* You must cancel Your account via this site.
 An email or phone request to cancel Your account is not considered cancellation.
 * You will not receive any refunds if You cancel Your account.
 * If You cancel the Service before the end of Your current paid up month, Your cancellation will take effect immediately and You will not be charged again.
 * All of Customer Source Code and Content will, within a reasonable amount of time to be determined solely by MMR Angel, be deleted from the Service upon cancellation.